Give your computer a "spring clean".

 - Clean the inside of the panels with your damp cloth and put aside to dry.

-- Now use your vacuum cleaner nozzle to suck any dirt from inside - DONT TOUCH the parts.
+- Now use your vacuum cleaner plastic nozzle to suck any dirt from inside - DONT TOUCH the parts.

 - Take your paintbrush and gently remove dust from all the fan blades and heat sinks (aluminium or copper fins), while sucking with the vacuum cleaner nozzle.